Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 You can have modern languages where scope is very restricted.
 Errors are reduced, but coding needs more care at times.
 Nothing wrong with that.

 JavaScripts original `var` style was very unusual and much disliked by some.
-JavaScript has recently (EcmaScript 2015) introduced the `let` keyword to augment and largely replace the `var` keyword.
+JavaScript has recently (ECMAScript 2015, aka ES6) introduced the `let` keyword to augment and largely replace the `var` keyword.

 Some more explanation of `var`: The scope of a variable declared with `var` is the whole of the function it is in.
 Even it is declared towards the bottom of a function, or is a trivial loop variable.
 There is an awful expression called "hoisting", where any `var` declaration is treated as if it was "hoisted" to the top of the enclosing function: